 IFZA vs RAKEZ vs Meydan vs DMCC: How to Compare the Four

 There is no single best free zone among IFZA, RAKEZ, Meydan and DMCC — the right one depends on where your customers are, what the business actually does, how it will bank, and what you are willing to spend.
 They are all legitimate, all give 100% foreign ownership, and all do the everyday job for a trading or services business.
 What separates them is cost, the address and how well-known it is, the breadth of the activity list, and where the company sits.
-This compares them on those variables, plainly, so you can see which fits your situation rather than which has the best brochure.

 Every free zone leads with the same headline: full foreign ownership, no minimum capital, fast setup.
 That headline is common to all of them, so it is not the decision.
 The decision is in the detail below.